uniQconsulting-ag/ansible.firewall/README.md

 ## Requirements

-* Currently only tested with CentOS 8
+* Currently only tested with RHEL 8
 * Ansible 2.9 or higher is required for this Ansible Role

 ## Dependencies